Mission of Soyuz TMA-09M

 While Yurchikhin was working on Zarya, Misurkin was to install an experiment panel on Poisk.
 The experiment, named Vinoslivost, exposes materials to the space environment so scientists can study the changes in their properties.
 He will then install two connector patch panels and gap spanners on Poisk.

 After completing the Poisk work Misurkin was to join Yurchikhin and assist him with the Ethernet cable installation work on the Zarya cargo module.
-The duo will go back and forth between Zarya and Poisk routing and installing the cable at various points and securing the cable’s slack.
+The duo went back and forth between Zarya and Poisk routing and installing the cable at various points and securing the cable’s slack.

-Once the cable installation is complete the spacewalkers were scheduled to translate to Pirs and conduct an inventory of their spacewalk tools.
-The duo was then to reenter Pirs and close its hatch officially ending Russian EVA 34.
+Once the cable installation was complete the spacewalkers were scheduled to translate to Pirs and conduct an inventory of their spacewalk tools.
+The duo was then to reenter Pirs and close its hatch officially ending the Russian spacewalk, officially known as VKD-34.
 If Yurchikhin and Misurkin were ahead of their timeline they may be able to reposition and stow the Strela cargo boom.
 The cable work outside the station’s Russian segment was to prepare the orbital laboratory for the arrival of the MLM Nauka module.

 For the duration of the spacewalk, station Commander Pavel Vinogradov and Flight Engineer Chris Cassidy were isolated to the Poisk module and their Soyuz TMA-08M spacecraft, while Flight Engineers Karen Nyberg of NASA and Luca Parmitano of the European Space Agency will be free to move about the US segment of the complex.